poolifier/poolifier/README.md

 ### `pool.execute(data, name)`

 `data` (optional) An object that you want to pass to your worker implementation
 `name` (optional) A string with the task function name that you want to execute on the worker.
 Default: `'default'`

-This method is available on both pool implementations and returns a promise.
+This method is available on both pool implementations and returns a promise with the task function execution response.

 ### `pool.destroy()`

-Destroy method is available on both pool implementations.
-This method will call the terminate method on each worker.
+This method is available on both pool implementations and will call the terminate method on each worker.

 ### `class YourWorker extends ThreadWorker/ClusterWorker`

-`taskFunctions` (mandatory) The task function or task functions object that you want to execute on the worker
+`taskFunctions` (mandatory) The task function or task functions object `{ name_1: fn_1, ..., name_n, fn_n }` that you want to execute on the worker
 `opts` (optional) An object with these properties:

 - `maxInactiveTime` (optional) - Max time to wait tasks to work on in milliseconds, after this period the new worker will die.